 "The Fast and the Furious" franchise has been a mixed bag, with both good ("Fast Five") and bad ("The Fast & the Furious: Tokyo Drift") films.
-With "Fast & Furious 6" being the seventh overall movie in the series, its mediocrity was all but guaranteed.
+With "Fast & Furious 6" being the sixth overall movie in the series, its mediocrity was all but guaranteed.
 Surprisingly, though, "F&F6" is the strongest movie thus far.

 Picking up shortly after where "Fast Five" ended, "F&F6" starts with the team scattered around the globe, enjoying its millions.
 Federal agent Luke Hobbs (Dwayne "The Rock" Johnson) approaches Dominic Toretto (Vin Diesel) in the Canary Islands in Spain, where he's been living in the lap of luxury.
 Hobbs convinces Toretto to gather the crew to take down Owen Shaw (Luke Evans), who is accumulating gadgets that will combine to become an EMP Voltron that wipes out the power in a location for 24 hours.
 Since Shaw is Evil, he plans to use this device for very Evil things, and he must be stopped.
 Shaw's crew drives super-fast, armor-plated flip cars, so any vehicles that collide with them go flying into the air.
 Obviously, the team to stop him is Toretto & Co.

 Shaw's crew also has Letty Ortiz (Michelle Rodriguez), who was presumed dead in "Fast & Furious 4."
 Before you cry, "Spoiler!" this information was divulged at the end of "Fast Five" and it's been in "F&F6" every trailer for the past six months.
 Naturally, Ortiz is the real reason that Toretto agrees to the job.